MIT-SPARK/config_utilities/README.md

 ├── settings.h          # Enables setting global properties via 'Settings()'
 ├── traits.h            # Enables 'isConfig()'.
 ├── validity_checks.h   # Enables 'isValid()' and 'checkVaid()'.
-├── variable_config.h   # Defines 'VariableConfig' for later factory creation.
+├── virtual_config.h   # Defines 'VirtualConfig' for later factory creation.
 ├── internal            # All files in 'internal' are used internally and need not be included.
 │   └── ...
 ├── formatting          # Specify a formatter to parse configs and warnings to text.